fadden/CiderPress2/ndocs/top/Install.md

 There are two types of downloads here: self-contained and framework-dependent.
 The former includes all necessary parts of the .NET runtime in the package, so there's no need to have .NET installed on your system.
 If you happen to have .NET Core 6 or later already installed, the framework-dependent package is significantly smaller.
+You can also download a pre-packaged Wine binary that allows you to run the GUI application on recent versions of Mac OS, but this may have stability issues and is considered experimental.

 You can pick a file to download from the [Releases page](https://github.com/fadden/ciderpress2/releases), or use one of the links below to download the most recent stable release.